LpZamora/contstimlang/README.md

 # how to generate controversial stimuli

 Use the file **make_contstim** to generate controversial sentence pairs.
 There are two versions of this file – a python notebook and a python script.
 Both should work.
-There are three arguments that need to be hardcoded at the top of the scripts: i) model1, model2, and squashing_threshold.
+There are three arguments that need to be hardcoded at the top of the scripts: model1, model2, and squashing_threshold.

+# models

+gpt2
+bert
+bert_whole_word
+roberta
+electra
+xlm
+lstm
+rnn